Welcome to today's edition of the Rush 24-7 podcast.

 We're talking about last night's Republican debate.

-Um and I I thought I thought most candidates uh had had actually a pretty good night apart from uh apart from Rick Perry.
+And I thought most candidates had actually a pretty good night apart from Rick Perry.

 And I thought the crowd were terrific.

-I love the way they cheered and they bo they cheered stuff they like and they booed stuff they didn't like.
+I love the way they cheered, and they cheered stuff they like, and they booed stuff they didn't like.

-And uh and I thought that was uh I thought that they were much better than the uh the taciturn Yankees or uh or or effete Dartmouth College professors or whatever they were who were at the last New Hampshire debate who just sat on their hands all night uh for for Charlie Rose.
+And I thought they were much better than the taciturn Yankees or effete Dartmouth College professors or whatever they were who were at the last New Hampshire debate, who just sat on their hands all night for Charlie Rose.

 Charlie Rose moderated that one.

-Uh and I don't know whether you've seen do you know who Anderson Cooper is?
+And I don't know whether you've seen, do you know who Anderson Cooper is?

-He's he's on uh he's got one of these unwatched shows on CNN, and he's now got an unwatched daytime show as well.
+He's got one of these unwatched shows on CNN, and he's now got an unwatched daytime show as well.

-I think it was yesterday or the day before, on whether the cell phone you're using has uh the f has fecal strep germs on it.
+His unwatched daytime show had a fascinating feature, I think it was yesterday or the day before, on whether the cell phone you're using has fecal strep germs on it.

-Uh and he went and uh Anderson Cooper had his own cell phone tested by Sanjay Gupta, and it turned out to have fecal strep jams on it.
+And he went and Anderson Cooper had his own cell phone tested by Sanjay Gupta, and it turned out to have fecal strep germs on it.

-So uh you're thinking, my God, how low can a man go?
+So you're thinking, my God, how low can a man go?

 He's so desperate for work, he'll do this lame fecal strep cell phone feature on daytime TV, the pitiful things people are reduced to to making a living in the Obama economy.

-And then you see he plunges further into the abyss by uh by having to host the Republican debate.
+And then you see he plunges further into the abyss by having to host the Republican debate.

-I you gotta feel sorry for Anderson Cooper's debate, uh for Anderson Cooper's career.
+You've got to feel sorry for Anderson Cooper's debate, for Anderson Cooper's career.

-But I thought I thought most of the candidates apart from Rick Perry had a good night.
+But I thought most of the candidates, apart from Rick Perry, had a good night.

-If you still think Perry is the guy, uh they'd be interested to hear from you because he's gotta do something.
+If you still think Perry is the guy, I'd be interested to hear from you because he's got to do something.

-He's he's had hi his whole approach to his disastrous uh c debate performances in previous weeks was to go negative this time.
+He's had his whole approach to his disastrous debate performances in previous weeks was to go negative this time.

 And the tone he pitched it, he pitched it wrong.